data-apis/scipy-2023-presentation/paper.rst

 as scalars, Python lists, and other objects, as "array-like" arguments in its array-aware APIs.
 While the array API standard does not prohibit such polymorphism, the standard does not require array-like support.
-In this case, we explicitly convert a scalar expression to a zero-dimensional array using `xp.array()` in order to ensure portability when calling `xp.sqrt()`.
+In this case, we explicitly convert a scalar expression to a zero-dimensional array in order to ensure portability when calling `xp.sqrt()`.

 **Data types:** *(lines 26-27)* NumPy often supports implicit type conversion of non-numeric data types in numerical APIs.
 The array API standard does not